Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Results and discussion

-\reviewEditOne{Past work \citep{2020Duivenvoorden} has shown that the emission in the \textit{Herschel}/SPIRE bands can be resolved entirely (within error bars) via source stacking in the COSMOS field; however, notably, their catalog is non-tomographic, and we can only stack the subset with photo-$z$ estimates in this analysis.
-Section \ref{sec:completeness} describes the corrections we apply to account for the unmodeled background in the far-infrared, which include modifications based on stellar mass function measurements, as well as a constant scaling to match the COBE/FIRAS monopole spectrum.
+\reviewEditOne{\reviewEditTwo{The emission in the \textit{Herschel}/SPIRE bands can be resolved entirely (within error bars) via source stacking in the COSMOS field \citep{2020Duivenvoorden}}.
+However, notably, their catalog is non-tomographic, and we can only stack the subset with photo-$z$ estimates in this analysis.
+Section \ref{sec:completeness} describes the corrections we applied to account for the unmodeled background in the FIR, which included modifications based on stellar mass function (SMF) measurements, as well as a constant scaling to match the COBE/FIRAS monopole spectrum.
 Invalidity of the assumptions underlying these two extrapolations would bias our measurement.
-Potentially more complete photo-$z$ catalogs exist, e.g., COSMOS2025 \citep{shuntov2025cosmos2025cosmoswebgalaxycatalog}, but cover smaller portions of the sky, resulting in loss of sensitivity when stacking. }
+Potentially more complete photo-$z$ catalogs exist, such as COSMOS2025 \citep{shuntov2025cosmos2025cosmoswebgalaxycatalog}, but they cover smaller portions of the sky, resulting in reduced sensitivity when stacking. }